Euan Uglow: Style and influences

 Colour was fundamental to his understanding, and painters such as Matisse and the Venetians influenced him all his artistic life along with many others, although perhaps Cézanne, Morandi, Poussin and Ingres were closest to his heart.
 Uglow described to an interviewer the inspiration for his still life Lemon (1973):I'll tell you what Lemon is about ...
 It's the dome at Volterra that Brunelleschi was supposed to have helped with.
 It's most beautiful, very simple, very lovely.
 I couldn't paint the dome there, so when I came back I thought I'd try to paint it from a lemon.
 Zagi (1981–82), which depicts a standing nude, was inspired by a children's toy of an acrobat, with the word Zagi itself being Chinese for acrobat.

 Uglow's paintings made whilst he was an artist-in-residence at the Cyprus College of Art in 1980 and again in 1983 are almost wholly landscapes, and he used the clear summer skies of Cyprus as a stark contrast of flat colour against the geometrical and sculptural forms he painted at ground level.
 But Uglow was also well travelled to other countries, spending six months in Italy on a Prix de Rome scholarship in 1953, and later making work in France, Spain, Morocco, Turkey, India and China.

 One of the most notable paintings made by Uglow was a nude painting of Cherie Booth, future wife of the former British Prime Minister Tony Blair, left unfinished in 1978.
 Art critic Frank Whitford, writing in The Sunday Times has jokingly suggested Uglow made such an impression on the young Cherie that 30 years later the Blairs named their son after him.

-Legacy

-Uglow's perceptual work continues through those he taught and inspired such as Robert Dukes, John Long, Suresh Patel and Andy Pankhurst.
+His Articulation (1993-95) features a reclining nude woman with her back to the viewer, with a tree branch in the background; actress Lisa Coleman was the model.